CMU-17-214/f2023/labs/lab01.md

 This will download the entire repository to your computer.
 If you are prompted to input your username and password, make sure that you use your personal access token you created above as the password.

-### TypeScript Tools
+## TypeScript Tools

 To run JavaScript applications outside the browser we use Node.js.
 We write TypeScript code that gets compiled into JavaScript.

+### Installing Node.js, npm, and TypeScript

-**Installing Node.js.** Follow [instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Node.js on your system.
+Follow [instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install Node.js on your system.
 We recommend you install it through [nvm](https://github.com/nvm-sh/nvm).
 If you’re working on a Windows machine, we recommend using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) for installing nvm (and subsequently using WSL for all development in this class).

 The following command will automatically download the installation script and update your environment to install it: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash`  Verify it installed correctly by running: